ZhgChg.Li

 let string = attributed.string

-- Using NSAttributedString to render HTML and then extracting the string will yield a clean String.
+• Using NSAttributedString to render HTML and then extracting the string will give you a clean String.

-- The same issues apply as in this chapter: iOS 15 is prone to crashes, has poor performance, and can only operate on the Main Thread.
+• The same issue as in this chapter: iOS 15 frequently crashes, has poor performance, and can only operate on the Main Thread.

 htmlString = "<div>Test</div>"